 Onward to new solutions

 “Getting off the ground is a 3-5 year challenge” was the final comment at that first brainstorming session.
-Three years later, we are proud to have made so much progress.
-We look forward to the next 5 years﹘and beyond﹘bringing many voices into the room and continuing to innovate ways to make it easier to access housing.
+We are proud to have made so much progress!
+We look forward to the next 5 years – and beyond – bringing many voices into the room and continuing to innovate ways to make it easier to access housing.